-Selling Selling is confined to persuasion of consumers to buy firm's goods and Services.
+narketplace.
+Marketing Selling Marketing includes selling and other activities like various promotional measures, marketing research, after sales service, etc. Selling is confined to persuasion of consumers to buy firm's goods and Services.
+It starts with research on consumer needs, wants, preference, likes, dislike etc., and continues even after the sales have taken place.
 Selling starts after the production process is over and ends with the handing over the money to the seller by the buyer.
+Focus is on earning profit through maximisation of customers' satisfaction.
 Focus is on earning profit through maximisation of sales.
-Fragmented approach to achieve short- term gain.
+Customer 's need is the central point around whom all marketing activities revolve.
+Fragmented approach to achieve short-term gain.
+It is an integrated approach to achieve long term goals like creating, maintaining and retaining the customers.
 All activities revolve around the product that has been produced.
+Stresses on needs of buyer.
 Stresses on needs of the seller

-1.3 PROCESS OF MARKETING
+1.3 PROCESS OF MAR